billwiliams/NLP/parts_of_speech/README.md

 - best_probs: Each cell contains the probability of going from one POS tag to a word in the corpus.

 - best_paths: A matrix that helps you trace through the best possible path in the corpus.

+We initializes the `best_probs` and the `best_paths` matrix.

+Both matrices will be initialized to zero except for column zero of `best_probs`.
+- Column zero of `best_probs` is initialized with the assumption that the first word of the corpus was preceded by a start token ("--s--").
+- This allows you to reference the **A** matrix for the transition probability